Deprecated: Login to a Linux virtual machine in Azure with Azure Active Directory using device code flow authentication

 az group create --name myResourceGroup --location southcentralus az vm create \ --resource-group myResourceGroup \ --name myVM \ --image UbuntuLTS \ --admin-username azureuser \ --generate-ssh-keys

 It takes a few minutes to create the VM and supporting resources.

 If deploying this extension to a previously created VM ensure the machine has at least 1GB of memory allocated else the extension will fail to install

 To log in to a Linux VM with Azure AD credentials, install the Azure Active Directory login VM extension.
 VM extensions are small applications that provide post-deployment configuration and automation tasks on Azure virtual machines.
 Use az vm extension set to install the AADLoginForLinux extension on the VM named myVM in the myResourceGroup resource group:

 az vm extension set \ --publisher Microsoft.Azure.ActiveDirectory.LinuxSSH \ --name AADLoginForLinux \ --resource-group myResourceGroup \ --vm-name myVM

 The provisioningState of Succeeded is shown once the extension is successfully installed on the VM.
 The VM needs a running VM agent to install the extension.
 For more information, see VM Agent Overview.

 Configure role assignments for the VM

-Azure Role-Based Access Control (RBAC) policy determines who can log in to the VM.
-Two RBAC roles are used to authorize VM login:
+Azure role-based access control (Azure RBAC) policy determines who can log in to the VM.
+Two Azure roles are used to authorize VM login:

 - Virtual Machine Administrator Login: Users with this role assigned can log in to an Azure virtual machine with Windows Administrator or Linux root user privileges.